X-Sensing/python_dashboard_resources/README.md

 This repo is a place to store some info, notebooks and code samples for the X-sensing workshop Python Plotly dashboard building demo.

-### Purpose
+### Purpose of the demo workshop

-The goal here is not aesthetic visualizations or profesional level web-apps but to serve as an example of an all in one solution for serving simple interactive dashboards at level that would be useful for scientic teams or internal analytics and data sharing.
+The goal for this demo is not aesthetic visualizations or profesional level web-apps but to serve as an example of an all in one solution for serving simple interactive dashboards at a level that would be useful for scientic teams or internal analytics and data sharing.

-In this context there are some advantages:
+In this context these are the advantages:

 <ul>
 <li> The entire app can be created in a single python program which handles the construction of webpage, the interactive visualizations and the widget and components to control them.